feathersjs/docs/guides/jquery.md

 When submitting the form, we create a new message with the text from the input field.
 When clicking the logout button we will call `app.logout()` and then redirect back to the login page.

-The chat application is set up to redirect from `login.html` to our `chat.html` page on successfull login.
-This means that we already know what user is logged in so finally we just have to call [app.authenticate](../authentication/client.md) to authenticate that user (and redirect back to the login page if it fails).
-Then we retrieve the 25 newest messages and users and listen to events to make real-time updates:
+The chat application is set up to redirect from `login.html` to our `chat.html` page on successful login.
+This means that we already know what user is logged in so we just have to call [app.authenticate](../authentication/client.md) to authenticate that user (and redirect back to the login page if it fails).
+Then we retrieve the 25 newest messages, all the users and listen to events to make real-time updates:

 ```js
 app.authenticate().then(() => {